comportnx/cdda-mods/README.md

 In reality, a lot of heavy duty off-road vehicles like tractors use foam-filled or non-pneumatic tyres to eliminate the risk of punctures.

-This mod makes wide off-road tyres (found on tractors, 4x4 trucks, and excavators) heavier, but immune to punctures.
+This mod makes wide off-road tyres heavier, but immune to punctures.
+Found on tractors, 4x4 trucks, and excavators.

 ### Quiet Riots